namlede/namlede.github.io/index.md

-I'm a PhD student in Harvard's [Machine Learning Foundations](https://mlfoundations.org/) and [Theory of Computation](https://toc.seas.harvard.edu/) groups.
+I'm a final-year PhD student in Harvard's [Machine Learning Foundations](https://mlfoundations.org/) and [Theory of Computation](https://toc.seas.harvard.edu/) groups.
 I'm advised by [Sham Kakade](https://sham.seas.harvard.edu/) and [Leslie Valiant](http://people.seas.harvard.edu/~valiant/).
 Previously, I undergraduated in math at Princeton.
 In summer 2021, I interned with the ML group at Microsoft Research NYC, where I had the pleasure of working with [Cyril Zhang](https://cyrilzhang.com/) and [Surbhi Goel](https://www.surbhigoel.com).

 My research, which is currently focused on the scientific study of deep learning, is motivated by the following claims:
 - If we understand AI systems better, we will have a better shot at making them safer and foreseeing future technological developments.